robotopia-x/robotopia/README.md

 **3. Let the robots battle**

-You now have to open the presenter for the projector.
-Head over to http://robotopia-x.github.io/presenter and select two of the players that already commited their programs.
+You now have to get back to the presenter on the projector.
+Press the "Run" button and select two players that already commited their program.
-You can now press the "Play" button to start the competition.
+You can now press the "Start" button to start the competition.
 > Note: The idea on this point is, that all people in the room now look at the game running on the projector.

 **4. Improving the programs**